 A key to peace and stability in Greece's own region is for Greece and Turkey to have good relations with each other, promote democratic ideals and principles, and maintain growing economies.
-However, Turkey's continuing occupation of Cyprus, its intransigence in solving the Cyprus problem, its refusal to recognize the Republic of Cyprus, a member of the European Union, recognition being a prerequisite to Turkey's E.U. accession process, its bellicose threats against Cyprus and Israel, which, in collaboration with a U.S. energy company, are developing hydrocarbon reserves found within their exclusive economic zones (EEZs), and ongoing human rights and religious freedom violations in Turkey, threatens and prevents this stability, and by extension, U.S. interests.
+However, Turkey's continuing occupation of Cyprus, its intransigence in solving the Cyprus problem, its refusal to recognize the Republic of Cyprus (a prerequisite to Turkey's E.U. accession process), which is a member of the European Union; its bellicose threats against Cyprus and Israel, which, in collaboration with a U.S. energy company, are developing hydrocarbon reserves found within their exclusive economic zones (EEZs) threaten and prevent stability, and by extension, are detrimental to U.S. interests.
+Of course, Turkey's ongoing human rights, freedom of speech, and religious freedom violations are problematic.

-Further, this instability continues to be exacerbated, literally on a daily basis, by virtue of Turkey's continuing violations of Greece's territorial water and national airspace integrity in the Aegean.
-These actions cost the Greek government approximately \$500 million a year and come at a time when it can ill afford to be spending any amounts of money unnecessarily to deal with provocative actions by a fellow NATO ally.
+Furthermore, this instability continues to be exacerbated on a consistent basis by virtue of Turkey's continuing violations of Greece's territorial water and national airspace integrity in the Aegean.
+These actions cost the Greek government approximately \$400 million a year and come at a time when it can ill afford to be spending any amounts of money unnecessarily to deal with provocative actions by a fellow NATO ally.